-The British Council works in partnership with art and architecture schools and organisations throughout the UK to support their students and volunteers to embark on a one-month fellowship at the Venice Biennale.
+The British Council works in partnership with art and architecture schools and organisations throughout the UK to support their students, graduates and researchers to embark on a one-month fellowship at the Venice Biennale.

 The benefits for partner institutions